Skip to main content

 Best practices

 The chat is excellent for finding things and summarizing.
-For anything going into a decision, verify against the structured view — the citations make this fast.
+For final scores, prices, and award positions, verify against the structured commercial, technical, query, or award screens, or against the source document itself.